eclipse-langium/langium-website/content/docs/configuration-services.md

 #### Connection
 The `Connection` service is responsible for handling the communication between the client and the server.
 #### LangiumDocuments
-The `LangiumDocuments` service manages Langium documents.
-It is responsible for adding, getting, and removing Langium documents.
+The `LangiumDocuments` service maps Langium documents to their corresponding URI.
+It also manages the Map by adding, getting, or removing Langium documents.

 *Dependencies:* [TextDocuments](#textdocuments) | [TextDocumentFactory](#textdocumentfactory) | [LangiumDocumentFactory](#langiumdocumentfactory)
 #### LangiumDocumentFactory